 - Age: As you grow older, your teeth inevitably age with the rest of your body.
 They tend to get darker and could even appear dirty.
 For sure, dentists have found a connection between aging and the color of our teeth, and this is mainly because of tearing and accumulating stains.

 - The Darker Pigment of Natural Teeth: Because of our individual and varied genetics, teeth color varies from person to person.
 Some people can have yellower teeth, or even browner or grayer teeth.
 As we age, our natural teeth color becomes more pronounced.
-Teeth Whitening has the best result on teeth that are naturally more brown or yellow.
+Teeth Whitening has the greatest result on teeth that are naturally more brown or yellow.

 - Teeth Translucency or Thinness: Also genetically, teeth have a natural translucency or thinness that differentiates according to the person.
 These genetic traits also become more evident with the aging process.
 Because the teeth found at the front of the mouth are created thinner and more transparent, the have less pigment than our other teeth to begin with, so they should be whitened first.